"The Stakes...are too high for government to be a spectator sport"

 Meet the Board of the Academy of Leadership

-Georgia Sorenson Ph.D. is currently a Leadership Scholar at University of Cambridge and Moller By Fellow.
+Georgia Sorenson Ph.D. is currently a Leadership Scholar & Moller By Fellow at Churchill College, Cambridge University

 Before coming to Churchill College’s Møller Centre, Cambridge, she founded the James MacGregor Burns Academy of Leadership at the University of Maryland, where she was Distinguished Research Professor.
 She is also co-founder of the International Leadership Association.
 Professor Sorenson has also served as senior policy analyst in the Carter White House, Inaugural Chair and Professor of Transformational Leadership at the U.S. Army War College, and Visiting Senior Scholar at the University of Richmond’s Jepson School of Leadership Studies. and the University of Maryland Carey School of Law.